manthonyg/grunt-tracker/README.md

 Hello!
 This app was designed as a learning project for myself- in fact my very first full stack project (MERN).

-_...and my oh my did I learn._

 ## What is "Grunt Tracker"?

-Grunt Tracker is an app that will (eventually) help small unit leaders keep better accountability of their Marines.
+Grunt Tracker is an app that will help small unit leaders keep better accountability of their Marines.
 I define accountability as:

 1.  **Physical** _(are they here?)_
 2.  **Appointment** _(where do they have to be?)_
 3.  **Equipment** _(what are they supposed to have?)_
 4.  **Performance** _(how are they doing?)_

-The app strives to make some of the more logistical and tedious parts of a small unit leaders job a bit more automated, letting them focusing on what really matters: **building a high-performance team that can locate, close with, and destroy the enemy**
+The app strives to make some of the more logistical and tedious parts of a small unit leaders job a bit more automated, letting them focusing on what really matters: **building a high-performance team**

 ## What was the process like?